Bold Alligator war game preps US allies for new threats

 Capt Dorian Jones, commander of the USS Kearsarge, was quick to point out other uses for the training, such as responding to the Haiti earthquake two years ago.

 "Amphibious operations encompass a number of different operations - humanitarian assistance, disaster relief.
-Amphibious forces are flexible and capable, and they flex to a variety of missions."'Back to basics'
+Amphibious forces are flexible and capable, and they flex to a variety of missions."

 Bold Alligator has been under way since the beginning of February, played out across Virginia and North Carolina in what US military officials say is the largest amphibious-focused training mission in over a decade.